Mreaggle/JumpstyleUnitedNations/README.md

 ### 🕊️ Feel free to share your perspective on your national jumpstyle scene, let’s achieve people with less access to information so they can discover our whole world!

-# :muscle: Volunteering
-Nominate key-figures for specific projects, or volunteer yourself by our Instagram DM: [@jumpstyleunitednations](https://instagram.com/jumpstyleunitednations)
 > Current Volunteers: 🇧🇷🇻🇪🇳🇱🇨🇱🇪🇸🇵🇱🇷🇺🇯🇵🇧🇪🇮🇹🇫🇷
 >Current Projects you can contribute:
  - [Nation-community mapping (Hierarchy chart design with Main Chats, Moderators, Organizers, Supporters and National Teams).